krishraghuram/mess/Readme.md

 	* Allow http, https, openssh, and port 8000
 	* Enable ufw

+8) Setup Date and Time Syncing
+	* Raspberry Pi does not have an internal clock.
+Raspbian syncs time using NTP.
+But IITG firewall blocks this.
+	* Thus, we are going to use a different method - htpdate and cron
+		* Run `sudo apt-get install htpdate`
+		* Run `sudo crontab -e` (If its the first time, you will be asked to choose a text editor.
+For beginners, nano is the easiest editor to use)
+    	* Add this at the bottom of the file
+    	`* * * * * /usr/sbin/htpdate -s intranet.iitg.ernet.in`
+    	* Save and Exit

-8) Setting up MFRC522 Reader and 3.5 Inch Screen
+9) Setting up MFRC522 Reader and 3.5 Inch Screen
 	* Clone https://github.com/krishraghuram/mess-rpisetup
 	* Follow all instructions in "Todo" file
 	* Complete it and Test it before continuing!!!

-9) Install MariaDB and Create databases that will be used by django.
+10) Install MariaDB and Create databases that will be used by django.
 	* sudo apt-get install mariadb-server libmariadbclient-dev
 	* sudo mysql -u root
 		* CREATE DATABASE mess;